hajipy/embedded-queue/README.md

     - `progress`: Number that `Job` progress in percentage.
 You can set value by calling `Job.setProgress`.
 When job complete, set 100 automatically.
     - `logs`: Array of String.
 You can add log by calling `Job.addLog`.

+## Advanced

+### Unexpectedly Termination
+If your program suddenly terminated without calling `Queue.shutdown` while your processor was processing jobs.
+These jobs remain `State.ACTIVE` in queue.
+When next time `Queue.createQueue` is called, these jobs are updated to `State.FAILURE` automatically.
+If you want reprocessing these jobs, please call `Queue.createJob` with same parameter.

 ## License
 MIT